eudoxia0/corvus/README.md

 Please don't post this on Hacker News yet.

-* **Reader:** A basic Lisp reader and a classifier of the different types of atoms (Integers, floats, identifiers) has been implemented.
-Reader macros and string readers have not.
-* **Type System:** The basis is there, but type specifier parsing is not.
-May or may not have type inference.
-* **Compiler:** Various phases, almost none of which have been implemented yet.
-* **LLVM Backend:** Nope.
-* **Other, optional backends:** None.
-It may be useful to provide a non-LLVM backend for bootstraping something small.
-However, for most purposes, statically cross-compiling the LLVM IR should be enough.

 # Notes

 This project was originally called Hylas Lisp.
 I have been working on it on and